The Best Indoor Play Places in Calgary

 Photo via urba.today

-The Big Box opened at the beginning of November and our family couldn’t wait to try it out.
-We took our 1-year-old and 3-year-old on opening day and were pleasantly surprised to find that, even though a lot of people were there, it didn’t feel overcrowded.
+The Big Box opened in 2019 and has been a popular indoor play places for YYC families since.
+Even though many people flock there for days when going outside isn’t an option, it doesn’t feel overcrowded.
 This is because the space is absolutely HUGE.
-With multiple climbing structures, inflatables, ball pits, slides, life-sized building blocks, baby play area and more, there was no shortage of things to do in the 25 000-square foot “Leisure Lagoon”.
+With multiple climbing structures, inflatables, ball pits, slides, life-sized building blocks, baby play area and more, there is no shortage of things to do in the 25 000-square foot “Leisure Lagoon”.
 For an extra cost, kids and adults can also try out the aerial ropes course, arcade, Bumper Cars and Virtual Reality games.
 A couple of tips: because of its huge size, I wouldn’t recommend taking more than one young child here without an extra set of hands – it’s easy to lose sight of busy kiddos who want to go in two different directions.
 They also require special “grip” socks, so either wear your own or be prepared to buy a pair when you get there.
 Kids of all ages are sure to love this place (and parents will, too!)
+Weekday admission starts at $7.99 for 1-3 year olds, $11.99 for 4-14 year olds and $15.99 for kids 15 and up during the week for the Leisure Lagoon.
+Prices increase $4 on weekends and holidays.
+They are currently offering a monthly flex pass for $65 where pass holders can play as much as they like, all month long!
+2 parents per child receive free admission.

 261024 Dwight McLellan Trail, Blazac, AB